austinhaas/json-utils/README.txt

   The uri is constructed from the supplied parameters.

-  If query-args are supplied, they should be a plist.
+  If query-args is supplied, it should be an alist.
 The list will be converted into an appropriate query string and appended to the uri.
+If any value in the alist is null, that pair will not be included.

   The request is initialized with the proper parameters for a JSON request, e.g., setting up the content-type, setting the format to